software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 13
+> Exercise 11
 >
 > Create the "user story", "task" labels and a label for each user story as described above.

 Now that we have the labels, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "As a user I want to add a reading recommendation so that I can gather a collection of recommendations".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose labels "user story" and "add recommendation", which indicate that this issue is related to a certain user story.
 Then, click "Projects" and choose "Product Backlog".
 This will add the issue to the Product Backlog project.
 Finally, click the "Submit a new issue" button to create the issue.

+{: .note }
+> You can easily find the issues related to certain user story by opening the "Issues" tab and choosing the user story label from the "Label" dropdown menu.

 Let's open the "Projects" tab and open the Sprint Backlog project.
 We should see that the issue we created is now in the project.
 We can move the issue to column by dragging the issue card.
 This will change the status of the issue.
 Let's move the issue we created to the "In Sprint" column, which indicates that this user story is in the current Sprint.

 By default we can't see the labels on the issue cards.
-We can right click on the arrow next to "View 1" below the project name and click "Fields" under "Configuration".
+We can click on the arrow button next to "View 1" below the project name and click "Fields" under "Configuration".
 There, check "Labels" and finally click the green "Save" button to save the configuration.

 {: .important-title }

-> Exercise 14
+> Exercise 12
 >
 > Create an issue for each _user story_.
 Add a label "user story" and the user story's label for each issue.
 Add the issues to the Product Backlog project and move them to the "In Sprint" column.
 Make sure that the user stories are _prioritized_ (the "P" of DEEP).
 That is, they are listed in the project in the order that the Product Owner described in the Sprint Planning.